Arron33/Automatic-Gold-Mine-Change-Detection/README.md

 The code is accesible through the link above (given the user has a Google Earth Engine account) or via the text file in this repo.

-Ive included a figure from my masters project to demonstrate some of the results my program.
+Ive included a figure from my masters project to demonstrate some of my programs results.